MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

   /// All of the event handlers share a common `LaunchingRegisteredProtocolEventArgs`
   /// object.
 Whichever event handler is last to change the
   /// `LaunchingRegisteredProtocolEventArgs.Cancel` property will
-  /// decide if the frame launch registered protocol request will be cancelled.
+  /// decide if the frame protocol request launch will be cancelled.
   /// Whichever event handler is last to change the
   /// `LaunchingRegisteredProtocolEventArgs.Handled` property will decide if
   /// the dialog will be suppressed.
 Whichever event handler is last to change the